wangdi4/llvm/llvm/docs/LangRef.rst

     a new pointer for the original function, which means that code that depends on function-pointer identity can break.
 So, any function annotated with ``jumptable`` must also be ``unnamed_addr``.
+..
+INTEL_CUSTOMIZATION
+``"loopopt-pipeline"``
+    This attribute tells the optimizer to run loopopt framework passes for this function.
+The precise effect of this attribute depends on its string value, for which there currently are three legal possibilities:

+     * ``"none"`` - disable all loopopt framework based loop optimization.
+     * ``"light"`` - enable lightweight loopopt framework based loop optimization.
+     * ``"full"`` - enable all loopopt framework based loop optimization passes.

+    If this attribute is not specified, the default is ``"none"``.
+..
+END INTEL_CUSTOMIZATION
 ``minsize``
     This attribute suggests that optimization passes and code generator passes make choices that keep the code size of this function as small